pearcej/cppds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

 ``remove`` – are all based on a technique known as **linked list traversal**.
 Traversal refers to the process of systematically visiting each node.
-To do this we use an external reference that starts at the first node in the list.
+To do this we use an external reference that starts at the first node in the linked list.
 As we visit each node, we move the reference to the next node by “traversing” the next reference.

 To implement the ``size`` method, we need to traverse the linked list and keep a count of the number of nodes that occurred.
-:ref:`Listing 5 <lst_length>` shows the C++ code for counting the number of nodes in the list.
-The external reference is called ``current`` and is initialized to the head of the list in line 2.
+:ref:`Listing 5 <lst_length>` shows the C++ code for counting the number of nodes in the linked list.
+The external reference is called ``current`` and is initialized to the head of the linked list in line 2.
 At the start of the process we have not seen any nodes so the count is set to :math:`0`.
 Lines 4–6 actually implement the traversal.
-As long as the current reference has not seen the end of the list (``None``), we move current along to the next node via the assignment statement in line 6.
+As long as the current reference has not seen the end of the linked list (``None``), we move current along to the next node via the assignment statement in line 6.
 Again, the ability to compare a reference to ``None`` is very useful.
 Every time current moves to a new node, we add :math:`1` to ``count``.
 Finally, ``count`` gets returned after the iteration stops.
-:ref:`Figure 9 <fig_traversal>` shows this process as it proceeds down the list.
+:ref:`Figure 9 <fig_traversal>` shows this process as it proceeds down the linked list.

 .. _lst_length: